-Sometimes we just want to get things done without needing to customize or control any aspect of our distribution.
-In such cases, Ubuntu-based distros save you time and give you plenty of options per your preferences.
+Every so often, we just want to get things done without the need to customize or control the various aspects of our distribution.
+In such cases, Ubuntu-based distros like the ones listed above save your time and give you plenty of options according to your preference.

-If you have to use one of the above-mentioned distros, which one would it be?
-Share in the comments :)
+💬 If you have to use one of the above-mentioned distros, which one would it be?
+Share it in the comments!